-- Which kinds of graphic design and imagery deliver better engagement
+- Graphic design and imagery

-Broaden your Focus
+4. Broaden your Focus

 Email marketing has tremendous potential and can help you to grow your business, but to tap into the full potential of your email marketing campaigns, you’ll need to think about every stage of the sales funnel.

-Let’s say you own an e-commerce store.
+Let’s say you own an eCommerce store.
 In an average week, you should focus on new lead generation, nurture existing leads, contact customers with abandoned carts, send welcome emails to your newest clients, and run your usual post-purchase campaigns.
 Tailor each email campaign carefully to match the stage that the prospect or customer is at in their buying journey in order to get more from your email marketing campaigns.

-Be Continuously Creative with Design and Formats
+5. Be Continuously Creative with Design and Formats

 Email design cuts across things such as subject line, format, branding, email text, imagery, and CTA.
 One mistake that some email marketers (particularly those that are just getting started) often make is becoming complacent with email design and format.

+With the digital world continuously evolving, so are the needs and preferences of your subscribers.
 If you want to stay relevant in your customers’ inboxes, you will have to keep your email design fresh with visually appealing campaigns.
 Remember to keep an eye on other marketing email examples, including those that other players in your industry are running.

-Stay On Top Of Current Trends
+6. Stay On Top Of Current Trends

 With many things outside of your control, you need to remain agile.
 For example, in the case of the MPP, you can shift focus to look at metrics beyond open rates.
 Focus on other key performance indicators (KPIs) to guide your strategies and make sure that you can keep tracking meaningful data from your email marketing campaigns.